lxh412082202/intellij-sdk-docs/basics/getting_started/publishing_plugin.md

 2. On your Profile page that opens, click **Add new plugin**.
 3. Fill in the **Add new plugin** form that opens and click the **Add the plugin** button to upload your plugin.

-### Publishing a Plugin to an Custom Plugin Repository
+### Publishing a Plugin to an Custom Plugin Repository——发布插件到自定义插件库
 If you plan to publish your plugin to a repository _other than_ the [JetBrains Plugin Repository](https://plugins.jetbrains.com), please refer to the [Publishing to Custom Plugin Repositories](update_plugins_format.md) documentation.